 - poor sleep.

-With its role as a key ingredient in many celebrations and social rites of passage, it’s likely that at some stage your teenager will drink, in spite of all the risks.
-Recent research has shown that 75% of 12-17 year olds admit to having tried alcohol.
+It’s likely that at some stage your teenager will drink, in spite of all the risks.
+Recent research has shown that 75 per cent of 12–17-year-olds admit to having tried alcohol.

-It’s often thought that permissive parenting with alcohol – that is offering your teenager alcohol in moderation and when they’re in a safe environment, like the family dinner table – will lead to better behaviours with alcohol.
-However, evidence tells us this just isn’t the case.
-Parents should actively encourage their child to delay drinking alcohol for as long as possible.
+It’s common for parents to think that if they allow their teenager alcohol in moderation while they’re in a safe environment, such as a glass of wine with dinner at home, this will lead to a better relationship with alcohol.
+But research tells us this isn’t the case.
+Parents should actively encourage their teenager to delay drinking any alcohol for as long as possible.